 If you don’t understand your own communication style, it’s difficult to be self-aware while conversing.

-If you don’t understand the communication styles of the people you are conversing with, it’s difficult to optimize your communication approach.
+And, if you don’t understand the styles of communication of the people you are conversing with, it isn’t easy to optimize your communication approach.

-For individuals, these communication styles may be dominant, or may be used in specific situations or with specific people.
+For individuals, these styles of communication may be dominant or may be used in specific situations or with specific people.

-Here’s what each is about in more detail.
+So, let’s examine what each style is about in greater detail.

 Submissive communication style